SumoLogic/sumologic-documentation/CONTRIBUTING.md

-# Contributing
+# Contributing to Sumo Logic Docs

-Please see the [Contributor Guidelines](https://help.sumologic.com/docs/contributing) published on our docs site.
+See the [Contributor Guidelines](https://help.sumologic.com/docs/contributing) published on our docs site.